Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 * Showing docs

 ### 2.10.4 How to work with a Jupyter notebook in VS Code
+Doesn't work ??

+" The current Mojo SDK version is incompatible with this version of the Mojo extension.
+Please update your SDK to ensure the extension behaves correctly. "

 1- Install the [Jupyter VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
 2- From the Command Palette (CTRL+SHIFT+P or CMD+SHIFT+P) select "Create: New Jupyter Notebook"
 3- Then from the Command Palette again select Notebook: "Select Notebook Kernel" and follow the options: